 Alternatively, if you want to experiment with the latest development version of PyKE, you can install it straight from GitHub:

 $ git clone https://github.com/KeplerGO/PyKE.git $ cd PyKE $ pip install -e .

-Building the documentation is in general not necessary unless you are writing new documentation or do not have internet access, because the latest (and archive) versions of PyKE’s documentation should be available at pyke.keplerscience.org/ .
+In general, building the documentation is not necessary unless you are writing new documentation or do not have internet access, because the latest (and archive) versions of PyKE’s documentation should be available at pyke.keplerscience.org/ .

 cd docs make html

 be read by pointing a web browser to